filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## Collateral

-In order to enter into a [storage deal](#deal), a [storage miner](#storage-miner) is required to provide filecoin as _collateral_, to be paid out as compensation to a client in the event that the miner fails to uphold their storage commitment.
+In order to enter into a [storage deal](#deal), a [storage miner](#storage-miner) is required to provide Filecoin as _collateral_, to be paid out as compensation to a client in the event that the miner fails to uphold their storage commitment.

 ## Deal